 We earlier showed you if people use QR Codes or not.
 From this, it is clearly evident that the use of QR Codes is soaring day-by-day.
 But what is the QR Code usage in exact numbers?
 What are the actual QR Code statistics?

-If you’re reading this then you know that data on QR Code usage is very low.
+If you’re reading this then you know that publically available statistics on QR Code usage are very low.
 However, we’ve compiled an exhaustive list of data points available via research reports and databases.